You Are Not Alone.

 Name withheld — case still active

-My daughter used to make the ASL sign through the car window as I drove away from exchanges.
-I never taught her that.
-She learned it because she needed a way to say I love you when she couldn’t say it out loud.
+My child used to make the ASL sign through the car window as I drove away from exchanges.
+I never taught them that.
+They learned it because they needed a way to say I love you when they couldn’t say it out loud.

 A Protective Parent